4 Beautiful churches in Europe you need to visit

 Sagrada Familia

-One of the single most sublime architectural works in the world, it’s almost chaotic in appearance, with its four distinct facades and its soaring inside arches that are carved into a “celestial forest.”
+One of the most sublime architectural works in the world, it’s almost chaotic in appearance, with its four distinct facades and soaring interior arches carved into a “celestial forest.”
 Parishioners have been worshipping for years amid the scaffolding.
 Soon, that will all disappear.

 "It's just other-worldly," says Barry Hobin, founding partner of Hobin Architecture in Ottawa, who most recently saw it on a company field trip to Barcelona in 2019.
 "It's a really interesting piece because it was before computers and all that was done with models and imagination."